 Now that you know why monthly donors are essential to the sustainability of healthy nonprofits, let’s talk about how to cultivate them!
-Lucky for you, if use online auction platforms like CharityAuctionsToday, you already have a ready-made group of donors to cultivate.
-And with three simple emails you can turn auction bidders into monthly donors in no time!
+Lucky for you, if you use online auction platforms like CharityAuctionsToday, you already have a ready-made group of donors to cultivate.
+And with three simple emails, you can turn auction bidders into monthly donors quickly!

 Email 1: Say Thank You…And Mean It!

-This one’s kind of a no-brainer but it’s so essential, we have to say it: the two most important words you can say to most recent auction bidders are “thank you.”
+This one’s a bit of a no-brainer but is so essential, we have to say it: the two most important words you can say to most recent auction bidders are “thank you.”
 Whether you’re sending an automatic email or a handwritten note, bidders should know how valuable their contribution was to the success of your auction and your nonprofit as a whole.
 Here are a few tips to help you send the right message:

 - Talk about the bidder, not about yourself!
 Use language like “because of YOU” or “thanks to YOUR support.”
 Show them tangible examples of what their support accomplishes and make sure they know that none of it is possible without them.
 By showing donors the direct impact they make through the power of their donation, you can help them envision what even more investment might accomplish.